James Bartholomew Blackwell: Marriage, and The Terror

 It was at this time that Blackwell met Sophie Wade, an Englishwoman, and was instrumental in rescuing her and her father, Colonel Wade of Somersetshire, from the horrors of a trial before a Revolutionary Tribunal presided over by the well-known Jacobin Jean Bon Saint-André.
 During the height of the Reign of Terror in 1794, being of English nationality, they were imprisoned at Arras for several months.
 At a meeting of the Council of that town in July 1794, Blackwell, accompanied by a few of his comrades insisted on their immediate acquittal.
 Miss Wade and James Blackwell were married soon after.

 Hayes suggests that: "Some time after, Murat began to pay his respects rather too ostentatiously to Madame Blackwell, and this led to a duel between the two officers."
 Consequently, divisions occurred among the other officers of the regiment.
 Of them one party, led by Murat, attacked both Blackwell and Landrieux on the basis that although Blackwell had been placed in the original Poacher Hussars as Surgeon-Major, Landrieux had promoted him to a captaincy out of friendship alone.
 "But subsequently," Hayes continues, "at the height of the Terror, when Murat was in danger from his enemies, who tried to bring him under the law of suspects by proving that he was of aristocratic lineage, Blackwell sheltered him from their fury and saved his life.
 And when Murat was seeking to be appointed Commander of the new Cavalry Guard of the Directory of Paris, a memorial was drawn up by the officers of the regiment, which, headed by Blackwell's name as Captain, recommended him for the post by reason of his ability, courage and patriotism."

-Father James Coigly, in an unrelated incident, further attests to the charitable side of Blackwell's character.
-In April 1797 a warrant was issued for Coigly's arrest and he fled to Paris.
-'It was my good fortune' he later wrote, 'to meet an old college companion, now an officer of distinction in the regular forces.'
-Writing later from his death-cell in England, he acknowledged his debt to Blackwell: 'He became my security and protected me [and] offered likewise to procure me employment as a priest.'
+In an unrelated incident, a United Irish agent, Father James Coigly, having in April 1797 come under suspicion from the authorities in Paris, described it as his "good fortune" to meet with Blackwell "an old college companion, now an officer of distinction in the regular forces."
+Later, while awaiting execution in England, he wrote of his debt to Blackwell: "He became my security and protected me [and] offered likewise to procure me employment as a priest.

 Blackwell, having participated in the first insurrection of the Revolution in July 1789, fittingly played a dramatic role in the final insurrection of October 1795.
 Abetted by Royalist intrigues, 20,000 insurgents in the streets of Paris threatened the National Convention which had only 4,000 troops at its command.
 By order of Napoleon Bonaparte, Murat, now Commander of the Cavalry Guard of the Directory, and Blackwell, made a midnight dash with the Twenty-First Cavalry Regiment and a troop of 300 horse to the park of Les Sablons on the outskirts of the city where the insurgents' artillery was stored.
 They succeeded in seizing this artillery and thus saved the convention.